BluTeam/vue-webpack-demo/README.md

-# a demo of vue-cli with webpack
+# A demo of vue-cli with webpack

 > Add coffee loader and slim loader to Webpack.
 Coding Vue-project like coding the View of Rails.